PsyD vs. PhD in Psychology: What’s the Difference?

 Earn Your PsyD or PhD from National University

-The PsyD program at NU offers small classes and individual attention, owing to our 10:1 student: faculty ratio.
+The PsyD program operates on a traditional academic quarter system, and all classes are held in person at the JFK SOPSS campus in Pleasant Hill, CA. Students must reside in Northern California, as this program is normally delivered in person, on-site, at the Pleasant Hill campus.
 A small number of scholarships are available through the Dean’s office at the JFK School of Psychology and Social Sciences.
 94% of our students graduate from the program.
-The PsyD program is currently in its last phase of securing accreditation from APA (a reapplication for the program was necessitated by the closure of JFKU in 2020).
 For further information about the program’s accreditation status, please contact Dr. Doug Haldeman, Program Director ([email protected]).

 The Doctor of Philosophy (PhD) in Psychology